fpl9000/disbot/README.md

 - `--think`: Use Claude's extended thinking when generating responses.
 - `--search`: Use Claude's Web search tool when generating responses.

+Note that `--search` will result in many thousands of additional tokens being generated, which will increase the cost of the API calls.

 You must set environment variables `DISCORD_BOT_TOKEN` and `ANTHROPIC_API_KEY` before launching the bot, as follows: